2017 Asian Winter Games

 Sapporo and Obihiro were named as the host cities on January 31, 2011, as the sole bidding cities.
 The hosting contract was signed by Tsunekazu Takeda, the president of the Japanese Olympic Committee.
-It will be the third time that Sapporo will host the event and fourth time in Japan.
+It was the third time that Sapporo hosted the event and fourth time in Japan.
 Previously the city held the two first editions of the Games in 1986 and 1990.
 Before hosting the first Asian Winter Games, the city was also the host of the 1972 Winter Olympics and the 1991 Winter Universiade.

 Bid

 On 31 January 2011, Sapporo was awarded the right to host the Games.
 The decision was announced at the OCA's general assembly during the 2011 Asian Winter Games in Astana, Kazakhstan.
 The bid was announced by Mayor Fumio Ueda on 15 January 2011, with no other bidding city.
 The total cost is expected to be ¥3.5 billion.